coronel08/my-notes/notes/docs/aws.md

         -   VPC Endpoints Gateway - only for S3 and DynamoDB allow you to connect to AWS using a private network instead of wwww
         -   VPC Endpoint Interface(ENI) - the rest of the services
     -   VPC Peering - connects two VPC privately with AWS network, must be established in each VPC
     -   VPC Flow Logs - captures information about IP traffic to VPC, Subnet, Elastic Network Interface(ENI).
-Sent to S3 or Cloudwatch logs for storage
+Sent to S3 or Cloudwatch logs for storage.
+Can be used on VPC, subnet, or Network Interface to review IP traffic going to and from.
 -   VPG - Virtual Private Gateway / VPN
     -   AWS Client VPN
     -   AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS.
 Over internet